maldins46/comepaolo-blog/_posts/2025-09-21-codycolor.markdown

 About a month later, I joined the company: **[Digit Srl](https://digit.srl)**.

 This meant extending my apartment rental in Urbino for a few more months.
-It turned out to be fun, as some of my friends were still at university—so in many ways, it felt like an extension of student life.
+It turned out to be fun, as some of my friends were still at university — so in many ways, it felt like an extension of student life.

 Digit was a small start-up, backed by the University of Urbino.
-And the academic roots were clear: out of four employees, two were researchers continuing their projects, while the other two were recent graduates—me and another guy.
+And the academic roots were clear: out of four employees, two were researchers continuing their projects, while the other two were recent graduates — me and another guy.

 ![Selfie with my Digit colleagues!
 It was one of the first day in the office]({{ site.baseurl }}/assets/article_images/2025-09-21-codycolor/colleagues.jpg "Colleagues")

 My focus was on building a multiplayer game called [**CodyColor**](https://codycolor.codemooc.net).

-To clarify: CodyColor is actually a **coding method**—a set of simple rules that can be turned into different types of games.
+To clarify: CodyColor is actually a **coding method**: a set of simple rules that can be turned into different types of games.
 The company already had an offline version, played with physical tiles and pawns, and the plan was to bring it online.

 Here are the basic rules: